 - When sitting in the window, your cat will often see birds.
 That infuriating pane of glass stops them from hunting them, though.

 - Cats are territorial by nature.
-Your indoor cat will have claimed everything in the house as theirs.
-They’ll be keen to expand their empire.
+Your indoor cat will have claimed everything in the house as his.
+He’ll be keen to expand his empire.

-- If you adopt a cat from a shelter, they had a previous home.
+- If you adopt a cat from a shelter, he will have had a previous home.
 Former owners may have allowed your cat to roam.
-Why are you keeping them inside?
+Why are you keeping him inside?

 - Cats love to hunt living prey.
-It’s in their nature.
-Hopefully, you don’t have mice in the house.
-Outside, there are plenty.
+It’s in his nature.
+There are plenty of mice and rats outside.

 - Cats love to lay in the sunshine.
 Sure, they can catch rays through the window.
 That’s not the same as feeling the sun on their skin, though.